zafileo23/readme/README.md

 ## 🤔 What is cx-copilot?

-An open source library that lets you leverage LLMs and latest advancements in AI to automate customer success interactions.
+An open source library that lets you leverage LLMs and latest advancements in AI to automate customer support interactions.
 By connecting a Large Language Model (LLM) to your knowledge base and historical support tickets via embeddings & vector searching, you can accurately auto-draft responses to all customer requests.

 ## Where can it be used?